blueag8/Super-Scholar/Super Scholar.md

 Scoreboard

 **Future Features to Implement**
-Difficulty levels perhaps this can be acheived by including characters that are least known or grouped by popularity.
+Difficulty levels perhaps this can be achieved by including characters that are least known or grouped by popularity.

-**Version contol**
+**Version control**
 Github

 **Testing**